Funeral Homes For salE

 Cremation Trends & Service Mix (2026 Reality)

 Cremation rates continue to rise nationwide.
-Buyers are not penalizing cremation — they are evaluating how well a business has adapted.
+Buyers are not penalizing cremation they are evaluating how well a business has adapted and whether pricing and margins have held.

 Reputation, Goodwill & Community Standing

-Goodwill remains one of the most valuable — and fragile — components of a funeral home’s worth.
+Goodwill remains one of the most valuable and most fragile components of a funeral home’s worth.

 Buyers evaluate:

-Selling while actively engaged often preserves goodwill better than waiting until after stepping back.
+Selling while actively engaged often preserves goodwill better than waiting until after stepping back from daily operations.
+This is one of the most overlooked aspects of timing a funeral home sale.

 Common Valuation Mistakes Owners Make